 We’re used to seeing the word ‘cloud’ stuck in front of basically every technological term out there.
 And while tech-savvy individuals have a decent grasp of what ‘the cloud’ is, the same can’t be said for all its potential applications.
-This includes Cloud hosting.
+This includes cloud server hosting.

 In comparing cloud hosting vs shared hosting, it’s important to stress the benefits of a cloud-based solution against more traditional methods, and how next-generation cloud platforms are really in a league of their own.

 What is cloud hosting?

 On CloudNX, cloud hosting takes the form of managed stacks.
 These are bundles of pre-configured software that can be used to run a wide range of web applications.
 If you want you can instead launch a pre-installed CMS application, which is simply a stack with WordPress, Drupal, or Joomla pre-installed on top.

 What about cloud servers?

 While cloud servers can also be considered a form of web hosting in the wider sense, on CloudNX we differentiate cloud hosting (stacks and apps) from Root Servers.

 With a Root Server, you get a whole server with its own operating system and full root access.
 Of course, this is on a cloud platform, so a Root Server is a virtual machine rather than a physical one.
 But it still comes with all the flexibility and performance you’d get from a physical box.